ednieuw/Fibonacci-Nano-ESP32-clock/README.md

 V5 is the default value.
 The maximum brightness of the display is controlled with the parameter U. Also a value between 0 and 255.
 With parameter S the slope can be controlled how fast maximum brightness is achieved.

 Settings are set by entering the first character of a command following by parameters if necessary.
 For example:
-To set the colours of the fonts in the display to white enter: Q2
+To set the colour palette in the display to greens: Q3

 Turn off WIFI by sending a W.

 Restart the clock with the letter @.

 Reset to default setting by send R.

 HTML page	BLE menu